Rezact/Rezact/README.md

 let $filteredTodos = $todos.filter(todo => ...);
 ```

+In the example above, $filteredTodos will automatically update whenever $todos changes.

 ## 7. Reactive Statements (like Svelte!)

 Rezact uses a concise and intuitive way to respond to changes in reactive data: reactive statements.
 These statements automatically execute whenever the data they depend on changes.